celestialfault/Swift-Cogs/swift_libs/scripts/README.txt

 gen_cog.py
 --------------
-    This generates a cog that has a single with a simple response.
+    Generates a cog that has a single command with a simple response.

     This is designed to help quicken the cog development process by removing some tedious boilerplate work.